Showing posts with label beaches. Show all posts

 White Face Monkeys Rotan

-In Harvest Caye, Belize was the Monkey River Eco Boat Tour.
+The Monkey River Eco Boat Tour was in Harvest Caye, Belize.
 We rode a boat through the jungle.

-We walked through the jungle where we saw spiders, termite mounds, boa snakes in the trees, and several white face monkeys in the tree.
+We walked through the jungle, where we saw spiders, termite mounds, boa snakes in the trees, and several white-faced monkeys in the trees.
 We also saw a couple of iguanas.
 Harvest Caye had some beautiful beaches.

-behind the Iquana is the Wildlife Experience where we saw a butterfly house, a boa, and the McCaws.
+Behind the Iguana is the Wildlife Experience, where we saw a butterfly house, a boa, and the Macaws.

 Wildlife Experience

-Our last stop was Costa Maya my favorite stop.
-Here we took the Mayan Reality Tour where we visited some Maya ruins.
-Continued our journey on the bus to a Maya family home where they cooked chicken (in a pot) in the ground.
-We were served Chicken Tacos with sauce and did a tequila tasting.
-After the tour, we rode the bus back to Costa Maya where we watched the dolphins swim.
+Our last stop was Costa Maya, my favorite stop.
+We took the Mayan Reality Tour, which included a visit to some Maya ruins.
+We continued our journey on the bus to a Maya family home, where they cooked chicken in a pot over the ground.
+We were served chicken tacos with sauce and had a tequila tasting.
+After the tour, we rode the bus back to Costa Maya, where we watched the dolphins swim.

 Flamingos